Want to solve complex business problems using technology, processes and data?

 Business and Systems Analysis

-The modelling and design techniques used by business analysts, including the methods and tools used to document business flows, information analysis, rules, classes, and other related elements required for business analysis
+This course will teach you modelling and design techniques used by business analysts including the methods and tools used to document business flows, information analysis, rules, classes, and other related elements required for business analysis.
+Learn more?

-The role and potential of IT to support business process management and design.
-Students learn a modern business process modelling technique, apply that to designing an improved business process, then test and evaluate their proposed design using simulation software.
+This course explores the role and potential of IT in supporting business process management and design.
+You’ll learn modern business process modelling techniques, apply them to designing an improved business process, then test and evaluate their proposed design using simulation software.
+Learn more?

 Database and Analytics

-The databases component covers the fundamentals of relational databases, relational database modelling, and SQL database queries using enterprise database.
+This course will teach you about databases covering the fundamentals of relational databases, relational database modelling, and SQL database queries using enterprise database.
 The analytics component covers data extraction, visualisation and predictive analytics.
 Workshops enable students to obtain practical experience.
+Learn more?

-Overview of organisational behaviour and its relevance to business transformation using IT, including, individual, interpersonal and group behaviour and performance; motivation, change; communication, leadership and managerial roles.
+This course will teach you about organisational behaviour and its relevance to business transformation using IT.
+Topics include individual, interpersonal and group behaviour and performance; motivation, change; communication, leadership and managerial roles.
+Learn more?

 Management of IT Projects for Business Analysts

-This course provides a detailed examination of IT project management including scheduling, monitoring and control techniques, and the use of automated tools.
-Students will gain an appreciation of IT risk management, change management strategies for internal and external stakeholders, and social and cultural issues arising in multi-country project team environments.
+This course will teach you about IT project management including scheduling, monitoring and control techniques, and the use of automated tools.
+You’ll gain an appreciation of IT risk management, change management strategies for internal and external stakeholders, and social and cultural issues arising in multi-country project team environments.
+Learn more?

-This course addresses the theory and best practices leading to the alignment between business strategy and information systems’ infrastructures.
-Students learn how to analyse, model, design and evaluate enterprise architecture, and how to create effective governance instruments for successful enterprise architecture.
+This course will teach you the theory and best practices leading to the alignment between business strategy and information systems’ infrastructures.
+You’ll learn how to analyse, model, design and evaluate enterprise architecture, and how to create effective governance instruments for successful enterprise architecture.
+Learn more?

 Digital Innovation and Strategy

-Students will gain the skills required for formulating digital strategy, and learn about the role of IT in designing new business models and in enabling innovation.
+This course will teach you the skills required for formulating digital strategy, and learn about the role of IT in designing new business models and in enabling innovation.
 Develop a mastery of the digital strategy process, including customer discovery, market fit evaluation, business model validation, and open innovation.
+Learn more?